dougeby/IntuneDocs/intune/certificates-importedpfx-configure.md

    If you plan to import the certificate from your workstation, you can export this key to a file with the following command:
     `Export-IntunePublicKey -ProviderName "<ProviderName>" -KeyName "<KeyName>" -FilePath "<File path to write to>"`

-   The private key needs to be imported on the server hosting the PFX Certificate Connector for Microsoft Intune so that imported PFX certificates can be processed successfully.
+   The private key must be imported on the server that hosts the PFX Certificate Connector for Microsoft Intune so that imported PFX certificates can be processed successfully.

 #### To use a hardware security module (HSM)

 You can use a hardware security module (HSM) to generate and store the public/private key pair.
-Please refer to the HSM provider's documentation for more information.
+See the HSM provider's documentation for more information.

 ### Import PFX Certificates

-The following process uses the Powershell cmdlets as an example of how to import the PFX certificates.
+The following process uses the PowerShell cmdlets as an example of how to import the PFX certificates.
 You can pick different options depending on your requirements.

 Options include:
 - Intended Purpose (groups certificates together based on a tag):